jlanders2/GameOfLife2.0/README.md

 ### *These are not all the possible patterns but a few ones that are used alot*

 ## UPDATES IN PROGRESS
+* Currently in the progress of transitioning this old project to pure html, css, js.
+Along with fixing some of the code to be more efficient just for fun